Posted Friday, 23 December 2011 14:44

-If you're a poacher, you should think twice before killing a mule deer in Utah this winter.
+If you're a poacher, you should think twice before pulling the trigger on a mule deer in Utah.

 The following are among the things the DWR is doing:

-Winter range patrols are underway across Utah.
-The patrols will continue until the deer shed their antlers later this spring.
+Patrols are underway across Utah.
+The patrols will continue through the winter.

-Fowlks says most of the patrolling is happening in areas where deer are most at risk.
+Fowlks says most of the on-the-ground and aerial patrolling is focused on areas where deer are most at risk.
 "But those aren't the only areas our officers and volunteers are watching," Fowlks says.
 "Far from it.
-We're watching winter ranges throughout Utah."
+We're watching winter ranges across the state."

 As you travel through Utah's backcountry this winter, Fowlks encourages you to keep your eyes and ears open.
 "You don't have to be part of this patrol effort to make a difference," Fowlks says.
 "If you see something suspicious, let us know as soon as possible."